Polymer/designer/README.md

 ## Browser Support

-Designer uses some very new browser APIs like `Document.elementsFromPoint` that are only available in Chrome Canary.
+Designer uses some very new browser APIs like `Document.elementsFromPoint` that are only available in Chrome Canary, as well as some ECMAScript 6 features like classes, enhanced object literals, template strings, etc., that are available in Chrome Canary or very recent and preview versions of Firefox or IE.

 We will work to build rough polyfills and/or use vendor prefixed versions like `msElementsFromPoint`.
 Until then, Designer requires